-Before IBM Networking OS switches can form a stack, they must meet the following requirements:
+Before IBM N/OS switches can form a stack, they must meet the following requirements:

-- Switches in a hybrid stack must be of the model CN4093 10Gb Converged Scalable Switch or EN4093/EN4093R 10Gb Scalable Switch. - In a hybrid stack, the EN4093/EN4093R switches cannot act as Backup switches.
-You must use only the CN4093 10Gb Converged Scalable switches as the Master switch and Backup switch. - In a hybrid stack, only two CN4093 10Gb Converged Scalable switches can be grouped with the EN4093/EN4093R switches. - Each switch must be installed with N/OS, version 7.8.
-Please see "Upgrading Software in a Stack" on page 216. - The recommended stacking topology is a bidirectional ring (see Figure 25 on page 208).
-To achieve this, two 10Gb or two 40 Gb Ethernet ports on each switch must be reserved for stacking. - Stack with only CN4093 switches supports stack trunk links that can be configured as follows: - Stack of two units: Maximum of eight 10Gb ports or two 40 Gb ports.
+- All switches can be of the model EN4093R 10Gb Ethernet Scalable Switch or EN4093 10Gb Scalable Switch.
+When mixing EN4093R and EN4093 switches, FCoE is not supported. - The EN4093R switches can be stacked with two CN4093 10Gb Converged Scalable switches.
+However, the CN4093 switches must be used as the Master and Backup switches. - Each switch must be installed with N/OS, version 7.8 or later.
+The same release version is not required, as the Master switch will push a firmware image to every switch in the stack with a different image. - The recommended stacking topology is a bidirectional ring (see Figure 25 on page 235).
+To achieve this, at least two 10Gb or two 40 Gb Ethernet ports on each switch must be used as stack links.
+By default, 10Gb or 40Gb Ethernet ports 1 and 5 are used. - EN4093R also supports stack trunk links that can be configured as follows: - Stack of two units: Maximum of eight 10Gb ports or two 40 Gb ports. - Stack of three to eight units: Maximum of two 40Gb ports (one up, one down) or eight 10Gb ports (four up, four down).